 One of the most highly anticipated museum opening was for Rio’s Museum of Image and Sound which was set to open its brand new, purpose built headquarters on Copacabana Beach in 2016.
-Sadly the opening still looks a long way off after work stopped due a lack of funds from the authorities.
+Sadly the opening still looks a long way off after work stopped due a lack of funds from the state authorities.

 Indian Museum (Museu do Indio)